Last Updated: January 23, 2026

 Our Recommendation:

 Start with Daiwa Krill Oil (1-2 grams daily) as your foundation supplement.
 While it costs more than fish oil, its superior bioavailability and better brain delivery may provide better value per absorbed omega-3.
-Combine with cost-effective lifestyle modifications (diet, exercise, sleep, stress management) for comprehensive support.
+Combine with cost-effective lifestyle modifications (diet, exercise, sleep, stress management) for complete support.
 Add Plasmanex1 if budget allows for additional cardiovascular support.

 Remember: The best approach is the one you can maintain consistently.
 Choose a plan that fits your budget and lifestyle, and focus on long-term consistency rather than short-term intensity.